iWinston/typeorm-plus/docs/repository.md

 ## Repository

 For each entity you have there is a Repository for it.
 Repository provides functionality to work with your entity.
+Repository works the same way as EntityManager, but is more specific for concrete entity class.
 There are several useful methods of the Repository:

 * `hasId(entity: Entity): boolean`